DevHouse-BR/khronos/README.md

 # khronos
-Khronos - A Slot Machine Billing Report System
+Khronos - A Slot Machine Billing Report System Built With ExtJS and Zend Framework